stonecircle82/tufin-mcp/README.md

 ## JavaScript / TypeScript Client Library

-A basic TypeScript client library structure is provided in `client_libs/javascript/`.
+A basic TypeScript client library structure **for interacting with the MCP Server API** is provided in `client_libs/javascript/`.

 ### Installation